Japan-Norway Relations

 Political Relations

-Norway and Japan share fundamental values such as democracy, human rights, rule of law, and market economy.
+Norway and Japan share fundamental values and principles such as democracy, human rights, rule of law, and market economy.
 The two countries stand by side in several processes on the international arena, including in the United Nations, in cooperation for peace, stability and the environment.

 Economic Relations